 Graduates are awarded a Bachelor's degree (minimum study duration is eight semesters) and are hereby appointed Kindergarten teachers.
 Courses aim at qualifying graduates with critical thinking and relevant skills to facilitate them to apply scientific approaches and continuously improve teaching.
 Studies include both compulsory and elective courses.
-Electives focus on cognitive areas and subjects based on the students' personal and academic interests, inclinations and their future professional and scientific career.
+Electives focus on cognitive areas and subjects based on the students' personal and academic interests, and inclinations, as well as their future professional and scientific career.